 - Required textbook: Kieso, Weygandt, Warfield.
-Intermediate Accounting: IFRS Edition, 4th edition (2020), John Wiley & Sons. - Handouts: PowerPoint slides and/or PDF documents used in class will be posted on Canvas.
+Intermediate Accounting: IFRS Edition, 4th edition (2020), John Wiley & Sons. - Students may use either print copy or electronic copy of the textbook provided with New WileyPLUS.
+In the latter case, apart from accessing e-text and self-practice modules on computer, the e-text can also be downloaded on multiple mobile devices using Bookshelf and the purchased access code.
+A dedicated course website will be set up in WileyPLUS and all entitled users will receive access codes for logging into this website. - Handouts: PowerPoint slides and/or PDF documents used in class will be posted on Canvas.
 You are encouraged to print the required teaching materials and bring them to class.
-Please do NOT distribute the slides or post them in public websites without the instructor's permission. - You are encouraged to bring a finance calculator and scratch paper to classes.
+Please do NOT distribute the slides or post them on public websites without the instructor's permission. - You are encouraged to bring a finance calculator and scratch paper/tablet to classes.